Advanced Placement United

 Burke's Speech to the Electors of Bristol

 Hit “Play the Game.”
 Then choose Partisan Gerrymander - Basic Level.
-(If you get the message about Java, click on “This link.")
-Play the game for a bit.
+(If it tells you that you need to activate Flash to play the game, follow these instructions to unblock Flash on for Chromebooks) Play the game for a bit.
 It’s not necessary that you complete the mission.
 Just try to figure out what you would need to do in order to complete the mission.
 If you have time, try some of the other missions.
 I’m more interested in your figuring out how to achieve each mission than in your actually completing the mission.
-(Use this link if the other link doesn't work: Redistricting Game.)

 Quiz: Gerrymandered US Congressional District or Rorschacch Inkblot?